ScaleBSD/scalebsd.github.io/_drafts/scaling.md

-The first two scaling challenges, memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade as the design artifacts formerly only seen in high end systems make there way even in to consumer CPUs like AMD's ThreadRipper.
+The first two scaling challenges, memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade as the design artifacts formerly only seen in high end systems make their way even in to consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is becoming an increasingly leaky abstraction.
 Cache coherence logic in the processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are